about era RENTAL

 Therefore, the ERA Board decided to convene a small group of IT experts and executives from rental companies with the aim to:

-- Define the most common challenges and analyze the impact of cybersecurity threats on rental companies;
+- Define the most common challenges and analyse the impact of cybersecurity threats on rental companies;

 - Gather existing best practice and strategies for mitigating the cyber threats; and,